 Map of the Ruta de Pedra en Sec GR221 (Dry Stone Route)

-Serra de Tramuntana from the Road
+The Serra de Tramuntana Mountains from the Road

 Clifftop view